Shared local state

 maestro workflow init .

 Maestro earns the handoff by keeping the tracker, MCP bridge, and runtime supervision on the same machine.
-The loop can keep moving without turning into a black box.
+Codex can keep moving without turning into a black box.

-Keep projects, blockers, screenshots, and run history in one local tracker so you can leave the loop and return without rebuilding context.
+Keep projects, blockers, screenshots, and run history in one local tracker so you can leave Codex running and return without rebuilding context.

-Expose that same queue through `maestro mcp` so your agent sees the work and state the daemon is actually supervising.
+Expose that same queue through `maestro mcp` so Codex sees the work and state the daemon is actually supervising.

 Let Maestro keep routing ready issues while you watch retries, sessions, logs, and live state from the control center.

-Overview keeps running agents, retries, throughput, and board pressure visible so you can decide whether to step in or let the queue keep moving.
+Overview keeps running Codex sessions, retries, live token load, execution health, and token burn visible so you can decide whether to step in or let the queue keep moving.

 The board keeps blockers, live sessions, token burn, and the shared composer together so you can reroute work and get back out quickly.

-Overview keeps running agents, retries, throughput, and board pressure visible so you can decide whether to step in or let the queue keep moving.
+Overview keeps running Codex sessions, retries, live token load, execution health, and token burn visible so you can decide whether to step in or let the queue keep moving.

 The board keeps blockers, live sessions, token burn, and the shared composer together so you can reroute work and get back out quickly.

-Install the runtime, write the repo contract once, then launch the daemon so Maestro can keep reading ready work while you move on to review, coding, or planning.
+Install the runtime, write the repo contract once, then launch the daemon so Maestro can keep reading ready work while Codex keeps moving and you move on to review, coding, or planning.

 Install